Bira/octopus-carnival/_posts/2021-03-06-spaceplane.md

 arbitrarily assign it SM +8, making it a 1000 ton craft.

 Therefore, our craft is SM +8, TL8, streamlined, and winged.
-It must take off from the ground on Earth and reach orbital velocity using without the aid of external boosters or detachable stages, while carrying a multi-ton payload in its cargo hold.
+It must take off from the ground on Earth and reach orbital velocity without the aid of external boosters or detachable stages, while carrying a multi-ton payload in its cargo hold.

 This means it must have a total delta-V exceeding 5.6 miles per second after all the calculations are done[^1].
 We get a bonus 0.3 mps if we launch eastwards